Bachelor of Arts/Bachelor of Information Technology

 If you want to become a leader in the forefront of technology, why not graduate with a set of complementary skills that boost your employability?

-The Bachelor of Arts/Bachelor of Information Technology is perfect for students interested in a broad range of areas related to humanities, social sciences, communication, creative arts, languages, and information technology (IT).
+The Bachelor of Arts/Bachelor of Information Technology is perfect for students interested in a broad range of areas related to humanities, social sciences, communication, creative arts, languages, and IT.

 In your arts degree, you will choose from a range of study areas in social sciences, humanities and the arts and complete a variety of industry-based learning opportunities.
 You will feel empowered to explore a diverse range of majors and minors in a way that suits you.
 From sport journalism to web design, and animation to Indigenous studies, you can personalise your degree to focus on the topics you care about.